The Youth Ministry at LOPC touches on the five facets of faith:

 - Community, coming together regularly as the people of God.

 Our programs in Youth Ministry are designed to incorporate these five marks in creative and intuitive ways, so that youth and families are able to continuously develop as active disciples of Christ.
 Our offerings include:

 Youth in 5th-8th grade take part in fun games, activities, and Bible-based discussions relevant to their lives while connecting with peers.
 Students learn about how God has connected with people in Scripture and how we continue to see God at work in our lives today.
-Youth Alive is located in the Upper Youth Room (CLC 201) on Sundays during the school year at 10:00am concurrent with our worship service.
+Youth Alive is located in the Upper Youth Room (CLC 201) on Sundays, starting September 17 and running through the school year, at 10:00am concurrent with our worship service.

 BTW (By the Way)